philippneugebauer/SimpleController/README.md

   include SimpleController::DestroyController (destroy)
 ```

+The generated instance variable using in your view will be `plural model name` for the index site, otherwise the `singular model name`.
+Assuming a model called pen will named `@pens` for the index site, otherwise `@pen`.

 ### Provided methods

 Actually, SimpleController provides all `CRUD` methods of Rails and it is only possible to deactivate them by overriding the methods in your controller implementation.